But such thinking is hard to find. No matter the extent

 center that includes stars of certain types, namely those that form

-from "enriched" starter material, that which includes the
+from "enriched" starter material, which includes the

 the necessary building material for making planets.
-The growing body

 updated regularly by advocate Brig Klyce at www.panspermia.org.